-Susan Ariel Aaronson 14 July 2014
+Susan Ariel Aaronson, Monday, July 14, 2014

 The internet promotes educational, technological, and scientific progress, but governments sometimes choose to control the flow of information for national security reasons, or to protect privacy or intellectual property.
 This column highlights the use of trade rules to regulate the flow of information, and describes how the EU, the US, and their negotiating partners have been unable to find common ground on these issues.
 Trade agreements have yet to set information free, and may in fact be making it less free.

-Joshua Gans 11 June 2014
+Joshua Gans, Wednesday, June 11, 2014

 Netflix recently agreed to pay Comcast for faster access to Comcast’s customers, intensifying the debate over ‘net neutrality’ – the principle that internet service providers should treat all data equally.
 This column argues that without net neutrality regulation, ISPs can capture the benefits of higher-quality content, thereby discouraging innovation from content providers.
 To be effective, net-neutrality regulation must prevent content-based price discrimination on both sides of the market.

-Chris Forman, Avi Goldfarb, Shane Greenstein 23 May 2014
+Chris Forman, Avi Goldfarb, Shane Greenstein, Friday, May 23, 2014

 The diffusion of the internet has had varying effects on the location of economic activity, leading to both increases and decreases in geographic concentration.
 This column presents evidence that the internet worked against increasing concentration in invention.
 This relationship is particularly strong for inventions with more than one inventor, and when inventors live in different cities.